 access to a broad and useful range of skills and knowledge in digital design, technology, project management, and problem solving.
 The DMA incorporates Science, Technology, Engineering, Art and Mathematics (STEAM).
 Students will learn to create meaningful stories and solve challenging design problems.
 One of the main goals of the DMA is to prepare students for Post-Secondary training as well as the many career opportunities in Digital Media, Science, Engineering and Technology.

-The DMA is for Grade 11 and 12 students and runs on Day 1 for a full-day of classes.
-Transportation to and from the Argyle is the sole responsibility of the parent/guardian.
+The DMA is for Grade 11 and 12 students and runs during blocks 1, 2, and 3 on Day 1.
+Transportation to and from Argyle is the sole responsibility of the parent/guardian.

 In a flexible learning environment students will work on projects to integrate their knowledge of media design, technology, and project management.
 Students will learn to express themselves in the creation of simulations, animations, short films, audio recordings, video games, special effects, magazines, websites, posters, marketing materials, and other media.